Proinnsias Creedon

 He is farming 33.31Ha of variable land with a good bit of rough grazing ground.
 There is a lot of heavy soil in the farm with some reclaimed over the past few years.
 The farm is in one block and is situated roughly 720ft above sea level and gets an average rainfall of 55-60 inches per year.

 Stocking rate is 141kg N/Ha.
-70-80 heifers are purchased annually at around 12-18 months and all of them are taken on to slaughter, finishing most at 22-24 months.
-More recently they have purchased approx. 30 dairy-cross calves aged 3-4 weeks and will take these through to slaughter, also at around 22-24 months of age.
+Moved from buying 70-80 heifers annually at around 12-18 months and finishing most at 24-26 months to purchasing approx. 55 dairy-cross calves aged 3-4 weeks and taking take these through to finish at around 22-24 months of age.
+Also buying 12 yearling dairy beef cattle that are finished at the same age.

 They are part of the Macroom Grass 10 Discussion Group and have been one of the two host farms for them for a couple of years.
 All covers are recorded on PastureBase and are measuring grass on the farm using a Plate Meter.
 There are 42 paddocks on the farm with usually 3-4 groups grazing.
 Proinnsias is currently stocked at 2.47LU/Ha.
 This year the cattle are running in batches of roughly 24 so as to move through paddocks faster and have the cattle going into fresh grass every 3 days.